shirshak55/Google-Gift-Card-Is-Scam/README.md

 I came back to my country Nepal which is neighbouring country of India.
 I heard no feedback from google and gift card was still not reddemable.
 So I called the google support and now they say provide us bills, gift card back photo.

 Oh common I got the gift card from paytm how can I show you gift card photo.
 And they were asking for cellular bills or utility bills?
 I said to them I was intern and purchased gift card there I don't have phone number and bank access as Infosys had closed those before I came to my country.
+So I gave them my offer letter which proves I was in Bangalore.
+And after 1-2 message they don't even reply.

 I submiteed forms like 11 times providing screenshot of paytm etc but no they don't reply.
 They just say due to high volume of cases it can take time.